 The aforementioned benefits and opportunities, as well as the limitations and challenges associated with machine learning should not be regarded as absolute truths.
 Remember that there are different ways to develop and deploy a machine learning system for more specific applications such as detection, classification, and characterization, among others.
-The advantages of a machine learning system depend on the way it is developed for a particular purpose.
+The advantages of a machine learning system are dependent on the way it is developed for a particular purpose.
 Furthermore, the limitations of machine learning are dependent on the type of application or problem it is trying to solve.
-However, the limitations generally revolve around the quality of data and processing capabilities of involved computers.
+It is also important to note that these limitations generally revolve around the quality of data and processing capabilities of involved computers.

 FURTHER READINGS AND REFERENCES: